wesleywarren/DigifliScreen/README.md

 # DigifliScreen
-Run a Digifli screen on a Raspberry Pi
+Run a Digifli screen on a Raspberry Pi 3b+ or higher

-go to yoru home directory
+go to your home directory
 cd ~/

-Download the install.sh
+#Download the install script

+wget
 chmod 775 install.sh

-Then run it

 sudo ./install.sh